 Riley Sager is the pseudonym for Todd Ritter.
 He is an American author of thriller novels, who has also used the pseudonym Alan Finn.
 He is from Pennsylvania and previously worked as a journalist, editor, and graphic designer.

 Riley Sager Books Ranked

 Survive the Night (The New Riley Sager Book)

 My Ranking: #1 // Read more reviews on Amazon

 In the new Riley Sager book Survive the Night, it’s November 1991, and movie-obsessed college student Charlie is in a car with Josh, a man who might be a serial killer.
 They met via a campus board, both looking to share the drive home to Ohio.

-What follows is a game of cat and mouse played out during an age when the only call for help can be made on a payphone and in a place where there’s nowhere to run.
+Literally this entire book is filled with suspense, and what follows is a game of cat and mouse that keeps you on the edge of your seat, playing out during an age when the only call for help can be made on a payphone and in a place where there’s nowhere to run.

 Home Before Dark